Student Bill of Rights

 - Wraparound Support Services: Students have access to a network of critical wraparound services, such as social workers for help navigating real-life challenges, emergency aid funds for urgent needs, and connections to other important community-based supports.

 - Career Services: Students have access to one-on-one career coaching for interview preparation, networking, job searches, and resume-writing.

 2. Right to Transparency

 Students have the right to clear terms and open communications so that they may make informed and empowered financial decisions.
 Accordingly, students will receive:

-- Clear Terms: Students receive clear summaries of CIB terms, upfront and in writing, including access to tables that show CIB payments at varying income levels.
+- Clear Terms: Students receive clear summaries of Career Impact Bond terms, upfront and in writing, including access to tables that show payments at varying income levels.

 - Open Communications: Students have access to support staff who can answer their questions and care about their success, no matter how they pursue it.

 Students have the right to finance their education in a way that’s linked to their career success.
 Therefore, they can count on:

 - Downside Protection: Students repay their training costs following graduation if and only if their earned monthly income rises above an agreed-upon threshold.
 Students whose monthly incomes are under the threshold do not pay.

 - Cost-Effective Terms: Student payments are rooted in a manageable income threshold and limited to a fixed duration and dollar amount.